-The AI in Drug Discovery Market was valued at USD 1.51 billion in 2022 and is projected to reach USD 12.94 billion by 2031, expanding at a robust CAGR of approximately 27.3% during the forecast period of 2024-2031.
-North America dominated the global market in 2023, accounting for the largest revenue share, driven by a mature biopharmaceutical ecosystem, dense concentration of AI-native biotech companies, strong venture capital inflows, and early regulatory engagement with the U.S. FDA on AI-assisted drug development pathways.
-The market is undergoing a structural transformation as pharmaceutical and biotechnology companies shift from experimental, trial-and-error discovery methods toward data-driven, computationally-guided approaches.
-Escalating R&D costs, patent cliffs, and the persistent decline in R&D productivity over the past decade have compelled drugmakers to adopt AI platforms capable of compressing discovery timelines from years to months.
-Advances in generative AI, protein structure prediction models, and large-scale multi-omics datasets are enabling more precise target identification, faster lead optimization, and improved prediction of drug-likeness and toxicity.
-Strategic collaborations between technology companies, AI-native biotechs, and large pharmaceutical incumbents are further accelerating platform validation and commercial adoption, positioning AI as a foundational capability rather than an experimental add-on across the drug discovery value chain.
+The AI drug discovery market was appreciated.
+USD 1.51 billion in 2024 and probably will.
+USD 3.92 billion in 2032, Extension of a robust CAGR of 27.3% during the forecast period of 2025-2032.
+North America dominates the global market in 2024, accounting for the largest revenue share.
+Driven off a mature biopharmaceutical ecosystem, a dense concentration of AI domestic biotech companies, strong venture capital inflows, and early regulatory engagement in the USA with the FDA With the contribution of AI drug development pathways.
+The market passes through a structural transformation.
+Like medicines and biotechnology companies Change from empiricism and trial-and-error discovery methods towards data-driven, calculation-driven methods.
+Growing R&D costs, patent rocks, and the persistent decline in R&D productivity over the past decade have forced drugmakers to adapt.
+AI platforms capable of compressing discovery timelines from years to months.
+Advances in generative AI, protein structure prediction models, and large-scale multi-omics datasets enable more.
+Precise target identification, fast lead optimisation, and improved prediction of drug likeness and toxicity.
+Strategic collaborations between technology companies, AI-native biotechnology, and large pharmaceutical incumbents get faster.
+Platform validation and commercial adoption position AI as a foundational capability.
+Instead of an experimental add-on across the drug discovery value chain.

 Market Dynamics